s-gupta/ece598sg-mps/MP1/char-rnn/README.md

 #### What you need to do
 1. **Develop your model [25 pts]**: Design recurrent models for solving this task.
-You will have to implement another class analogous to `OneGram` class provided in the starter code.
+You will have to implement another class analogous to `TwoGram` class provided in the starter code.
 You can refer to online tutorials and research papers, but don't copy someone else's code as is.

-   You should experiment with atleast two, if not more of the following:
+   You should experiment with at least two, if not more of the following:
    1. different variants (LSTMs vs GRU vs RNNs),
    2. size of hidden layers,
    3. number of hidden recurrent layers.